The Founder & The Foundation

 Raised in New Orleans, by a loving mother of nine who was a community organizer/writer, and a father who was a visual artist, it was inevitable for my creative expression and voice to be shared far and wide.

 Destiny connected me with Carol Bebelle and Douglas Redd, the founders of Ashe Cultural Arts Center.
 In 2007, less than a year later, I became the Assistant to the Director, Carol Bebelle, a Douglas Redd archivist and a Redd House curator for over 3 years.

-In addition to working with Carol Bebelle, the environment and accessibility to resources that Ashe Cultural Arts Center provided is to which I owe my own commitment to culture, art and community.
+In addition to working with Carol Bebelle, the environment and accessibility to resources that Ashe Cultural Arts Center provided is what I owe much of my own commitment to culture, art and community.

 Through Carol Bebelle and Ashe Cultural Arts Center, I was inspired to break out of my shell and begin performing my poetry and music.
 Through this inspiration, I picked up a new love for the art of photography.
 A few years after becoming a photographer, I took that extra leap of faith into entrepreneurship, stepping away from my full-time job as Carol Bebelle’s assistant.
-This was all with the genuine support of my dear friend, employer and mentor, Carol Bebelle, as well as the support from family and community.
+Through it all, I still have the genuine support of my dear friend and mentor, Carol Bebelle.

 Carol Bebelle, Douglas Redd, and Ashe Cultural Arts Center are huge inspirations for my businesses, Cfreedom Photography and Who’s Coming With Me.